vsrinivas/fuchsia/docs/targets/acer12.md

 ## How to Create a Bootable USB Flash Drive
 1. Check out and build GigaBoot20x6: https://fuchsia.googlesource.com/gigaboot20x6
+  * Note: build without parallelism (no -j flag to make)
 2. Format your USB Flash Drive with a FAT32 partition as the first partition
 3. Copy gigaboot20x6/out/osboot.efi to EFI/BOOT/BOOTX64.EFI on the USB Flash Drive
 4. Copy build-magenta-pc-x86-64/magenta.bin to the root of the USB Flash Drive
 5. Optionally copy an additional bootfs image to ramdisk.bin on the root of the USB Flash Drive

+If you need to boot magenta over the network, skip step 4 and/or delete magenta.bin from the root of the USB Flash Drive.